New Episode Out Now!

 Friends Talking Nerdy is a podcast hosted by Professor Aubrey, Tim the Nerd, and The Reverend Tracy that delves deep into all things geeky and nerdy.
 With their passion for pop culture, science, mental health, and technology, the hosts offer insightful commentary on the latest trends and happenings in the world of geekdom.
 Through their engaging banter and lively discussions, Professor Aubrey, Tim the Nerd, and The Reverend Tracy create a fun and informative space for all nerds to come together and explore the latest trends and ideas.
 We hope you join us.

-Talking About History: Women's History – Episode 451 Friends Talking Nerdy
+Talking About History: History Of Psychology – Episode 452 Friends Talking Nerdy

-1. Talking About History: Women's History – Episode 451
+1. Talking About History: History Of Psychology – Episode 452

 2. Nerdy Bitz: Songs Of The Week